-The housing market in San Antonio for 2016 is shaping up to be a strong seller’s market which means fierce competition between buyers.
+The housing market in San Antonio for 2018 is shaping up to be a strong seller’s market which means fierce competition between buyers.
 In order to win in a multiple offer situation, and that is more likely than not this year, you have to lead with your strongest offer because you many only get one shot.
-Many agents only work with buyers or sellers but I work with both and the benefit to working both sides of the market is that I see what kinds of offers are being made and I see common mistakes made repeatedly.
-I advise sellers on how to work through evaluating multiple offers and I see what factors get weighed in their decision making.
-To help you better understand the mechanics of a strong offer I have laid out my analysis of the different aspects of an offer that collectively determine it’s strength.
+Many agents only work with buyers or sellers but our Team works with both and the benefit to working both sides of the market is that we see what kinds of offers are being made and we see common mistakes made repeatedly.
+We advise sellers on how to work through evaluating multiple offers and we see what factors get weighed in their decision making.
+To help you better understand the mechanics of a strong offer we have laid out my analysis of the different aspects of an offer that collectively determine it’s strength.

 Contingencies For The Sale Of Your Home – In the past you could put a contract on a new home that was contingent on the sale of your old home.
 If you old home sold then you closed on the new home, if it didn’t sell you were off the hook for the new home.
 A contingency in a multiple offer situation is almost certainly a deal killer, it severely weakens your offer.
 Why would the seller accept a contingent offer which may not close when they have other offers on the table right now?